sjbylo/lab-ocp4/README.md

   RESOURCE_BUDGET=unlimited
 ```

+See also these docs on how to [configure and manage the workshop environment](https://github.com/openshift-homeroom/workshop-scripts#configuring-deployments).

-Also delete the build configuration for the workshop image by running:
+Delete the build configuration for the workshop image by running:

 ```
 .workshop/scripts/delete-workshop.sh
 ```